Calibrated Explanations: with Uncertainty Information and Counterfactuals: Background

 A probabilistic predictor generates a predicted class label and a probability distribution over all possible labels.
 To determine the validity of the predicted probability distributions, statistical tests are performed based on observation of the actual labels.
-Achieving validity for probabilistic predictions is generally impossible, as discussed in previous research \citep{vovk2005algorithmic}.
+Achieving validity for probabilistic predictions is generally impossible, as discussed by \cite{vovk2005algorithmic}.
 However, this paper focuses on calibration, which can be defined as follows:

-In this equation, $p^{c}$ represents the probability estimate for a particular class label $c$.
+where $p^{c}$ represents the probability estimate for a particular class label $c$.
 A well-calibrated model produces predicted probabilities that match observed accuracy.
-For example, if a model assigns a probability estimate of $0.9$ to a specific label, that label should be correct approximately $90\%$ of the time.
-However, many predictive models produce poorly calibrated probability estimates.
-When a model is poorly calibrated, an external calibration method can be applied using a separate portion of the labelled data called the calibration set to adjust the predicted probabilities.
+This means that if a model assigns a probability estimate of $0.9$ to a specific label, that label should be correct approximately $90\%$ of the time.
+A well-calibrated model will also produce well-calibrated probability estimates for each instance and class.
+However, many predictive models produce poorly calibrated probability estimates \citep{van2019calibration}.
+When a model is poorly calibrated, an external calibration method can be applied using a separate portion of the labelled data, called the calibration set, to adjust the predicted probabilities.

 \textit{Venn predictors} are probabilistic predictors \citep{vovk2004selfcalibrating} that, for each label, output multi-probabilistic predictions.
 These multi-probabilistic predictions are converted into probability intervals where the interval size indicates confidence in the estimation.